 Back in 2014, João Pedro Plácido made a documentary called Volta à terra – (Be)longing.
 In his documentary, João captured the dying traditions of an isolated hamlet in the northern mountains of Portugal – Uz.
 Similarly to Ecorustics, this 78 minutes documentary opens a window to the rural world.

 Volta à Terra tells the story of three generation of subsistence farmers during four seasons.
 This family lives in a mountainous village (Uz) nearly deserted due to emigration.
-Here is the trailer:
+Check out IMDB portal for more info.

 If you want to know more about this movie or more Portuguese movies have a look here